Alpha Investment Newsletter

-The goal of Alpha Investment Newsletter is to give you a regular update on the Global stock markets (using key indices) and to keep you aware of the key developments affecting the market and to guide you with specific inputs in terms of buy and sell that we are doing for our own portfolio.
+The goal of Alpha Investment Newsletter is to give you a regular update on the Global stock markets (using key indices) and to keep you aware of the key developments affecting the markets, and to guide you with specific inputs (in terms of buy and sell levels) that we are using for our model portfolio.

 Who Can Benefit and Who Can Not?

 Our newsletter is aimed for investors who want to make profits from investing in stocks/ETFs by trading just about 10 times in the entire year; it’s not meant for day-traders or very short-term traders who are working with tight stop losses.
 However, index futures trading can be done very profitably using our newsletter.
 So we will not be giving intraday trading calls or daily trading calls – that is not the goal of this newsletter.
 It is very difficult to successfully predict such short duration changes in the market.

 The goal of our newsletter is to identify the broad trends in the market and to use them in such a way that we are reducing the risk of our investment, and staying in the investment only when the market conditions are favorable for a positive movement and growth of our investment.